Driver Routing and Scheduling with Synchronization Constraints: Introduction

-The \gls{DRSPMS} considered in this paper differs from existing literature in the field of simultaneous vehicle and crew routing and scheduling in several aspects.
+As can be seen, simultaneous vehicle and crew routing and scheduling problems arise in various applications.
+While all existing works consider crew members and vehicles as separate planning units and thus incorporate synchronization constraints, additional constraints vary with the underlying application.
+The possibility of driver exchanges is usually limited to small subsets of locations in order to reduce the problem complexity.
+Furthermore, many authors consider only simplified or problem-specific working time regulations, such as a maximum route duration.
+By contrast, the \gls{DRSPMS} allows driver exchanges at all customer locations and arbitrary intermediate stops, and considers the official working time regulations imposed by the European Union.
+Note that the \gls{DRSPMS} benefits from the fact that vehicle routes are partly fixed as the bus stops and their order are given.
+Therefore, the routing decisions for vehicles only concern the selection and placement of intermediate stops, which significantly reduces the problem complexity compared to common routing problems.
+At the same time, however, the large number of potential locations for driver exchanges increases the problem complexity considerably compared to classical crew scheduling problems.
+To summarize, the \gls{DRSPMS} considered in this paper differs from existing literature in the field of simultaneous vehicle and crew routing and scheduling in several aspects.
 Table \ref{tab:literatureOverview} compares the characteristics of the \gls{DRSPMS} against the most closely related existing works.
-Despite the high relevance, no solution algorithm exists that captures all characteristics of the \gls{DRSPMS}, namely i)~driver exchanges at all customer locations, ii)~driver exchanges at intermediate stops, iii)~driver deadheading, and iv)~European driving time regulations.
+Despite its high relevance, no solution algorithm exists that captures all characteristics of the \gls{DRSPMS}, namely i)~driver exchanges at all customer locations, ii)~driver exchanges at intermediate stops, iii)~driver deadheading, and iv)~European driving time regulations.
 Specifically, we are not aware of any publication considering driver exchanges at both regular and intermediate stops.